tamadate/SMPS_long_term_data_analysis/README.md

 No

 # Usage
-1. Creat a directory named "datas" and put all your SMPS datas in the "datas" as file name as YYYYMMDD (ex 20210401).
+1. Creat a directory named "datas" and put all your SMPS datas in the "datas" as file name "YYYYMMDD.txt" (ex 20210401).
 2. Run normal.py

 # Note